 Prior to Tulane, Dunaway spent nine years as an assistant media relations director at The University of Tulsa where he oversaw the publicity efforts for the Golden Hurricane women's basketball team and men's and women's soccer squads in each of his nine years, while spending six years with the Tulsa men's and women's tennis squads.

 During his time at Tulsa, he also assisted with the Hurricane football team and the Tulsa men's basketball teams, including the 1999 and 2003 squads that reached the second round of the NCAA Tournament and the Golden Hurricane's 2000 Elite Eight team.
 He was also the point person for the Tulsa men's soccer 2004 Elite Eight squad.

 Dunaway began his tenure at Tulsa as a sports information intern in 1997-98 and spent the 1998-99 campaign in the same role before he was moved into a full-time capacity in July 1999.

 Before Tulsa, Dunaway began his professional career as a summer intern for the Dallas Stars Hockey Club public relations department in 1997.

-A native of Farmington, Arkansas, Dunaway received his bachelor's degree in communication from the University of Arkansas in 1996 and his journalism degree from Arkansas in 1998.
+A native of Farmington, Ark., Dunaway received his bachelor's degree in communication from the University of Arkansas in 1996 and his journalism degree from Arkansas in 1998.
 While at the U of A, he served as a student-assistant in the Arkansas Sports Information office, was a member of the Public Relations Student Society of America and the Pi Kappa Alpha Fraternity.